Dazzling Royal Reads: The Ultimate List of 43 Books about Royalty

 Red, White & Royal Blue by Casey McQuiston

-This charming book is a fabulous pick from LGBTQ romance novels and is one of the enemies-to-lovers books we recommend most often.
+This charming book is a fabulous pick from LGBTQ romance novels.
 I crushed hard for their romance and found myself smiling the entire time.
 (Also love the nod to a female president…where do I sign up for one of those?)

 American Royals by Katharine McGee